 Dennis Holtschneider served as president of DePaul University from 2004 to 2017, and was subsequently named Chancellor.
-On August 1st, he will become the EVP/COO of Ascension, the nation’s largest non-profit health system where among other responsibilities he will oversee strategy and government relations for the $26 billion system with 2500 care sites across the nation.
+On August 1st, he became the EVP/COO of Ascension, the nation’s largest non-profit health system where among other responsibilities he oversees strategy and government relations for the $26 billion system with 2500 care sites across the nation.
 Father Holtschneider began his career at Saint John's University (NY) where he concurrently served as an assistant professor of higher education and associate dean of the liberal arts college.
 From 2000 to 2004, he served as executive vice president and chief operating officer at Niagara University, where he directed the university's strategic planning and daily campus operations, and served as clinical associate professor of higher education at SUNY Buffalo.
 He has led two studies examining trends in governance and leadership at American Catholic colleges and universities and is the author of one book and numerous articles on strategy and governance in U.S. and Catholic higher education.
 He has served on the boards of the American Council on Education (ACE), the National Association of Independent Colleges and Universities (NAICU), and the Association of Catholic Colleges and Universities (ACCU), which he chaired.
 He holds degrees in mathematics and theology and received his doctorate from the Harvard Graduate School of Education in administration, planning and social policy.

 Rev. Gregory Kalscheur, SJ